Kyram6/Tech610/Learning/Architectures.md

 | Scaling | Whole app only | Per tier | Per service |
 | Complexity | Low | Medium | High |
 | Best for | Small apps, early-stage projects | Apps needing separate app/data scaling | Large, complex systems with independent teams |
-Advantages of monolith

-disadvantages
-- have to deploy all at once
-slightly slower to start

-advantages n-Tier
-- update app and database sepratley can scale seperatley deployent time longer

-disadvantages  n-Tier
-- deployent time longer

-advantages of microservices
-- can be scaled seperately

-disadvantegs of microservices
-- complexity